-Figure 3-9 Quick Setup
+Figure 3-4 Quick Setup

-3. The Operation Mode page will appear then, shown in Figure 3-10.
-The PW-AN401/PW-AN401D supports up to five operation modes.
+The Operation Mode page will appear then, shown in Figure 3-5.
+The TL-WA901ND supports up to five operation modes.

-Figure 3-10 Operation Mode
+Figure 3-5 Operation Mode

-- In Access Point mode, the product will act as a wireless central hub for your wireless LAN clients, giving a wireless extension for your current wired network. - In Multi-SSID mode, the product can be assigned up to four SSIDs to work with your VLAN. - In Repeater(Range Extender) mode, the product can extend the coverage of another wireless Access Point or Router.
-The universal repeater mode is for the wireless Access Point or Router which does not support WDS function. - In Bridge with AP mode, the product can wirelessly connect two or more remote LANs together.
+In Access Point mode, the product will act as a wireless central hub for your wireless LAN clients, giving a wireless extension for your current wired network.

-- In Client mode, the product will act as a wireless adapter to connect your wired devices (e.g. PC, Xbox, PS3, etc.) to a wireless network. - 4.
-Select the operation mode based on your need. - A. When you choose Access Point mode, the Wireless Setting page will be shown in Figure 3-11.
+- In Repeater(Range Extender) mode, the product can extend the coverage of another wireless Access Point or Router.
+The universal repeater mode is for the wireless Access Point or Router which does not support WDS function. - In Bridge with AP mode, the product can wirelessly connect two or more remote LANs together. - In Client mode, the product will act as a wireless adapter to connect your wired devices (e.g. PC, Xbox, PS3, etc.) to a wireless network. - In Multi-SSID mode, the product can be assigned up to four SSIDs to work with your VLAN. - 5.
+Select the operation mode based on your need. - A. When you choose Access Point mode, the Wireless Settings page will be shown in Figure 3-6.

-Figure 3-11 Wireless Settings - Access Point mode
+Figure 3-6 Wireless Setting - Access Point mode

-- 1) Create an easy-to-remember name for your wireless network, write it into Wireless Network Name(SSID). - 2) Select Most Secure (WPA/WPA2-PSK) encryption mode and enter a password below to prevent unauthorized access to your AP. - 3) Click Next, you will then come to Network Setting page for furthers configuration. - B. When you choose Multi-SSID mode, the Wireless Setting page will be shown in Figure 3-12.
+- 1) Create an easy-to-remember name for your wireless network, write it into Wireless Network Name(SSID). - 2) Select Region and Channel for your device. - 3) Select Most Secure (WPA/WPA2-PSK) encryption mode and enter a password below to prevent unauthorized access to your AP. - 4) Click Next, you will then come to Network Setting page for furthers configuration. - B. When you choose Repeater(Range Extender) mode, the Wireless Settings page will be shown in Figure 3-7.